 About Phony Ppl

-The warmth of lyrics are mainly credited to lead vocalist Elbee Thrie, a former Manhattan School of Music student whose vocals possess a disarming charm and lyrics glowed by advanced perspective and retrospection.
+The warmth of lyrics are mainly credited to lead vocalist Elbee Thrie, a former Manhattan School of Music student whose vocals possess a disarming charm and lyrics glow by advanced perspective and retrospection.
 Trained composer, Aja Grant provides co-writing, the keys and much of the band’s arrangements.
 Strings are manned by guitarist Elijah Rawk and Bari Bass, PHONY PPL’s visual artist and bass player.
-The crew’s heartbeat is percussionist and former Music Conservatory study Mathew Byas (whose father is DJ Jazzy Jay of the legendary Zulu Nation).
+The crew’s heartbeat is percussionist and former Music Conservatory student Mathew Byas (whose father is DJ Jazzy Jay of the legendary Zulu Nation).

-After several jam sessions throughout high school, different iterations of the band, and honing in on their sonic cornucopia – the band has taken pride in their genre less sound.
-Throughout the years their music offers experimental splashes of jazz, hip-hop, R&B, reggae, soul, rock and many more sub-genre expressions.
-Their first official full-length offering Yesterday’s Tomorrow (2015) which houses discography gem “Why iii Love The Moon” and received critical acclaim from The New York Times, NPR, Rolling Stone and more.
-Their next album would be released in 2018 titled mō'zā-ik (Mozaik) via 300 Entertainment which earned its name because each song is a singular piece of art possessing shapes and colors separate from the others, yet they all adjoin to make symmetrical magic.
-Songs like “Way Too Far” and “Before You Get A Boyfriend” lend to the dynamic of the album and solidify the album as a body of work that transcends classification and time.
+After several jam sessions throughout high school, different iterations of the band, and honing in on their sonic cornucopia – the band has taken pride in their genre-less sound.
+Throughout the years, their music offerings have dabbled in experimental splashes of jazz, hip-hop, R&B, reggae, soul, rock and many more sub-genres.
+Their first official full-length offering Yesterday’s Tomorrow (2015) which houses discography gem “Why iii Love The Moon”, received critical acclaim from The New York Times, NPR, Rolling Stone and more.
+Their next album titled mō'zā-ik (Mozaik) would be released in 2019 via 300 Entertainment.
+The album earned its name because each of its songs is a singular piece of art possessing shapes and colors separate from the others, while adjoining to make symmetrical magic.
+Songs like “Way Too Far” and “Before You Get A Boyfriend” represent the dynamic nature of the album and solidify it as a body of work that transcends classification and time.